cgwire/kitsu/docs/batch-action/README.md

 ![Breakdown import Preview](../img/getting-started/breakdown_general_bulk_select_full.png)

-## Create a breakdown list with copy/paste a spreadsheet file
+## Create a breakdown list by copy/pasting a spreadsheet file

 Open your spreadsheet, select your data and copy them.